S26-04-Drone-Spoof/website/README.md

-# UAV Sensor Spoofing Detection Site
+# Low-cost Smart Sensor Spoofer on Unmanned Air System Official Project Site

 This repository hosts the GitHub Pages website for the UAV Sensor Spoofing Detection Project.